 |Total: £150||Total: £150||Total: £150||Total: £150|

-According to the calculation above, you would be able to write off £150 in total per month for your home office.
+According to the calculation above, you would be able to write off £150 in total per month for your home office set-up.
 Generally, you cannot deduct more than your gross income was.
 So, if your yearly expenses were £1,500, but you only earned £1,000, you cannot claim the full expense amount.

 How to deduct expenses when working from home?

-You can claim tax relief on your home office using the self-assessment tax return forms.
+You can claim tax relief on your office at home using the self-assessment tax return forms.
 If you’re self-employed, you can enter the deduction for your home office expenses in the appropriate section in the self-assessment form online or on paper.
 You can either provide the total expenses or list a detailed break-down of expenses.
 Limited companies generally fill out a company tax return.